Devemmy01/TypeFury/README.md

-# TypeFury 🎯
+# TypingFury 🎯

-Welcome to **TypeFury** – a fun, modern typing speed test app!
+Welcome to **TypingFury** – a fun, modern typing speed test app!
 Challenge yourself, unlock achievements, and see how fast (and accurate) your fingers really are.

 ---